kylenyh/Imperial-College-London-AI-and-ML/README.md

 You'll also explore emerging trends and acquire practical programming skills in suitable languages such as Prolog, Matlab or Python.

-MSc Computing (Artificial Intelligence and Machine Learning), Faculty of Engineering
+MSc Computing (Artificial Intelligence and Machine Learning), Department of Computing, Faculty of Engineering

 Total 10 modules (At least five of the eight electives must be from Group S, with the remainder (up to three) from Group O)